wasp-lang/wasp/web/docs/data-model/operations/queries.md

 :::info
 You might have noticed that we told Wasp to import Query implementations that don't yet exist.
 Don't worry about that for now.
 We'll write the implementations imported from `queries.{js,ts}` in the next section.

-It's a good idea to start with the high-level concept (i.e., the Query declaration in the Wasp file) and only then deal with the implementation details (i.e., the Query's implementation in JavaScript).
+It's a good idea to start with the high-level concept (the Query declaration in the Wasp file) and only then deal with the implementation details (the Query's implementation in JavaScript).
 :::

 After declaring a Wasp Query, two important things happen: